farhankaz/llx/README.md

-# LLX - Local Inference Terminal Command For Apple Silicone Macs
+# LLX - Local Inference in the Terminal For Apple Silicone Macs

 `llx` is a utlity for Apple Silicone Macs for fast LLM text generation in the terminal. `llx` uses llama.cpp with native Metal GPU acceleration, offering low-latency command and script generation without leaving your terminal.
 Downloads and uses llama 3.2 3B model by default, but another model can be used.